Jeremy Seabrook

-Jeremy Seabrook (born 1939) is an English author and journalist specialising in social, environmental and development issues.
+Jeremy Richard Seabrook (14 November 1939 – 30 November 2024) was an English author and journalist who specialised in social, environmental and development issues.
 His book The Refuge and the Fortress: Britain and the Flight from Tyranny was longlisted for the Orwell Prize.

 Early life and career

-Seabrook was born in Northampton.
+Seabrook was born in Northampton on 14 November 1939.
 He was educated at Northampton Grammar School and Gonville and Caius College, Cambridge, graduating with a degree in Modern and Medieval Languages in 1960.
 He worked as a teacher and as a social worker, and began writing for the journal New Society in 1963.
-In addition to contributing articles to newspapers and magazines, Seabrook has also written numerous books and plays for television, radio and theatre, including several collaborations with his old schoolfriend Michael O'Neil.
+In addition to contributing articles to newspapers and magazines, Seabrook has also written numerous books and plays for television, radio and theatre, including several collaborations with his old schoolfriend Michael O'Neill.
+Seabrook died at a care home in London, on 30 November 2024, at the age of 85.